 - The parent value returned by a QueryTree request will no longer be the value supplied to the CreateWindow request that created the reparented window.
 There should be no need for the client to be aware of the identity of the window to which the top-level window has been reparented.
-In particular, a client that wishes to create further top-level windows should continue to use the root as the parent for these new windows. - The server will interpret the (x,y) coordinates in a Confi gureWindow request in the new parent's coordinate space.
-In fact, they usually will not be interpreted by the server because a reparenting window manager usually will have intercepted these operations (see section 4.2.2).
-Clients should use the root coordinate space for these requests (see section 4.1.5). - ConfigureWindow requests that name a specific sibling window may fail because the window named, which used to be a sibling, no longer is after the reparenting operation (see section 4.1.5). - The (x,y) coordinates returned by a GetGeometry request are in the parent's coordinate space and are thus not directly useful after a reparent operation. - A background of ParentRelative will have unpredictable results. - A cursor of None will have unpredictable results.
+In particular, a client that wishes to create further top-level windows should continue to use the root as the parent for these new windows. - The server will interpret the (x,y) coordinates in a ConfigureWindow request in the new parent's coordinate space.
+In fact, they usually will not be interpreted by the server because a reparenting window manager usually will have intercepted these operations (see the section called "Redirection of Operations").
+Clients should use the root coordinate space for these requests (see the section called "Configuring the Window"). - ConfigureWindow requests that name a specific sibling window may fail because the window named, which used to be a sibling, no longer is after the reparenting operation (see the section called "Configuring the Window"). - The (x,y) coordinates returned by a GetGeometry request are in the parent's coordinate space and are thus not directly useful after a reparent operation. - A background of ParentRelative will have unpredictable results. - A cursor of None will have unpredictable results.